-Bootstrap FreeKB - LVM (Logical Volume Manager) - lvremove command (remove a logical volume)
+Bootstrap FreeKB - LVM (Logical Volume Manager) - Remove an LVM Logical Volume using the lvremove command

-LVM (Logical Volume Manager) - lvremove command (remove a logical volume)
+LVM (Logical Volume Manager) - Remove an LVM Logical Volume using the lvremove command

 The lvremove command can be used to remove an LVM logical volume.
 Before removing a logical volume, use the mount command to determine if the logical volume is mounted.
 In this example, the /dev/mapper/var logical volume is mounted to /var.